Holiday with your Dog in Devon

 Here are a few dog friendly ideas for days out near Wheatland Farm’s eco lodges.

-- The Kings Arms in Winkleigh is a lovely thatched pub that does local beers and cider (Winkleigh’s own cider), good food, and dogs are welcome at the bar.
+- The Kings Arms in Winkleigh is a lovely thatched pub that does local beers and cider (Winkleigh’s own cider), and serves good food.
+Dogs are welcome at the bar.

-- Wheatland Farm has details of several local countryside walks .
+- There are lots of lovely Devon walks near Wheatland Farm.
 Then there’s rugged Dartmoor, 11 miles away.
 But if your dog needs more even ground, try a day out on Devon’s Tarka Trail, starting at the Puffing Billy at Torrington (good cafe at hand!).

 - National Trust properties usually welcome dogs in their grounds .
 The closest to Wheatland Farm is Finch Foundry, in the village of Sticklepath.
 It’s the last working water powered forge in England.
 There are nice walks here too, and dog friendly pubs.